joeroback/MPower/README.md

 Convert BMW MPower files from BMW M Laptimer to CSV's in Harry's Laptimer format, compatiable with Race Render 3 and Telemetry Overlay.

+## MPower Notes

+Location and heading data seem to be updated at 1hz.
+Unclear if this come from phone GPS or car GPS.
+Connecting a 10hz XGPS160 external GPS did not change the GPS update rate.

+Car data seems to be updated at 10hz: AccelerationLateral, AccelerationLongitudinal, AcceleratorPedal, BrakeContact, Distance, RPM, Speed, Steering.

 ## Decoding MPower Files

 The exported mpower files are in fact zip archives.
 Each archive consists of many `.far` files, some `.json` files, and a PNG file.
 What data is in each `.far` file seems to vary from vehicle model to vehicle model.